DHTMLX/gantt-docs/data/api/gantt_columnindexbydate.md

 =============

 @short:
 	returns the index of the column by the date

 @params:
 - date		Date		a date object

+@returns:
+- index	number	the index of the column

 @example: